My Wife Is Driving Me Crazy: Navigating the Challenges of Imperfections

 Critical Moments for Relationships

 These are the critical moments of any relationship, whether our partners rarely disappoint or routinely disappoint.
-If we can’t manage arousal, the emotions destroy safety and closeness.
+If we canโt manage arousal, the emotions destroy safety and closeness.
 How do we act when staring into the eyes of the beast?
 During emotional upset, our proclaimed acceptance of imperfections are tested.

-Caroll Tavris and Elliot Aronson warn that “Every marriage is a story, and like all stories, it is subject to its participants’ distorted perceptions and memories that preserve the narrative as each side sees it.”
-They continue saying there is “a crucial decision point on the pyramid of (each) marriage, and the steps they take to resolve the dissonance between ‘I love this person’ and ‘This person is doing some things that are driving me crazy’ will enhance (our) love story or destroy it” (2020, Kindle location 2,651).
+“Every marriage is a story, and like all stories, it is subject to its participants’ distorted perceptions and memories that preserve the narrative as each side sees it.
+A crucial decision point on the pyramid of (each) marriage, and the steps they take to resolve the dissonance between ‘I love this person’ and ‘This person is doing some things that are driving me crazy’ will enhance (our) love story or destroy it” (Tavris & Aronson, 2015).

 A Few Words By Psychology Fanatic